 Councilmember Medina asked of the Plan to utilize Funds allocated by the State for Park Development.
 Ms. Martin reported that Staff was scheduled to meet with State Representatives from the Parks and Wildlife to establish guidelines.
-She noted that the Program did call for Matching Funds to be provided by the City and that said would be appropriated by the City via the 2017 Bond Program.
-It was reported that Funds needed to be expended within 2 years of allocation and that the Department would be asking the Mayor and Council for input in how to expend Funds.
+She noted that the Program did call for Matching Funds to be provided by the City and would be appropriated via the City's 2017 Bond Program.

 Councilmember Medina reiterated the importance of Neighborhoods being connected to Parks.
-Ms. Martin spoke on accomplishments to include expanding the Linear Greenway Program and connecting 1604 to Eisenhower Park.
-She noted that the Plan was to connect Eisenhower Park to Hardberger Park while also addressing parking and traffic flow.
+Ms. Martin spoke on expanding the Linear Greenway Program and connecting 1604 to Eisenhower Park.
+She noted that the Plan was to connect Eisenhower Park to Hardberger Park.

 Councilmember Gonzales spoke in support of the work being done to connect Parks in District 5 to each other and asked of Plans to improve connectivity throughout the City.
 Ms. Martin stated that Community input would play an integral role in developing Parks to include connectivity and amenities.

 Councilmember Gonzales asked that an inventory of all Parks be done to include running tracks, surface of running track and trails, connectivity of Parks to each other, working water fountains and lighting, and bathrooms.
 She asked of a standard for building bathrooms.
-Ms. Martin said that it varied based on Community Input, resources available, and Councilmember input.
-Other considerations include size of the Park, placement of bathrooms, number of hook-ups available, water pressure, proposed structure of bathroom, and location to other bathrooms in the Community.
-She noted that some older Parks did not have bathrooms because the intent was for Visitors to play and then go home.
-Prior to Park renovations, assessments are completed to identify amenities and needed improvements.
+Ms. Martin said that it varied based on Community Input and resources available.

 Councilmember Gonzales asked for clarification on swimming pool admission fees.
 Ms. Martin reported that the previous Mayor and Council determined that outdoor swimming pools would be free while indoor pools would not.
 Councilmember Gonzales voiced concern with the \$40 a month Membership Fee.
 Ms. Martin clarified that the Membership Fee was for unlimited access and that individuals had the option to pay a daily Fee.
-She stated that Councilmembers would be provided with a history of rate increases and a current price list.

 Councilmember Gonzales asked of more detailed information on Funding allocations.
 Ms. Martin reported that Funding was allocated to Park Partners for building parks, administrative overhead, and fundraising efforts.

 Councilmember Krier asked of the Plan to incorporate athletic fields at Spark Parks.
-Mr. Urrutia stated that the Department assessed amenities offered as well as those requested by the Community and that needed improvements were based on same.
+Mr. Urrutia stated that the Department assessed amenities offered as well as those requested by the Community.